Ed Wang: Oakland Raiders

 Wang signed with the Oakland Raiders on May 2, 2012.
 He was waived/injured by the Raiders on August 27 and placed on injured reserve on August 28.
 On September 5, 2012, he was waived after agreeing to an injury settlement.

 Philadelphia Eagles

 On February 15, 2013, Wang signed a two-year deal with the Philadelphia Eagles.
 On August 19, 2013, he was released by the Eagles.

 Personal

 Wang's parents were both track and field athletes for China at the 1984 Summer Olympics.
 His younger brother, David Wang, also played football for Virginia Tech, spent the 2015 off-season with the Saint Louis Rams, played for the Guangzhou Power of the China Arena Football League (CAFL) in 2016 and the Washington Valor of the Arena Football League in 2017.
-Ed married his wife, Christina, in April 2013.

-Wang is the President for the CAFL.
+Wang was the President for the CAFL.